fnabinash/rust-practice/QUICK_LINKS.md

 # Quick Links

-It contains the links to `src/main.rs` files of every exercise, so that you can quickly navigate to solution of any exercises.
+It contains the direct links to `src/main.rs` files of every exercise, so that you can quickly navigate to any exercises.

 ## Table of Contents